-where $\cH$ is a Hilbert space, and $H_0$ is the Hamiltonian of a quantum system which is {globally} integrable in a sense {defined} below; $H_0$ is also assumed to be a pseudodifferential operator of order $\td>1$, and $V(t)$ is a smooth time dependent family of self-adjoint pseudodifferential operators of order $\tb<\td$. {The abstract result is applied to several cases in which $H_0$ also fulfills a quantum analogue of the steepness assumption of the Nekhoroshev theorem of classical mechanics (see e.g. \cite{Nek1,Nek2,Nied06,GCB})}.
+where $\cH$ is a Hilbert space, and $H_0$ is the Hamiltonian of a quantum system which is {globally} integrable in a sense {defined} below {and steep}; $H_0$ is also assumed to be a pseudodifferential operator of order $\td>1$, and $V(t)$ is a smooth time-dependent family of self-adjoint pseudodifferential operators of order $\tb<\td$. {In this sense $V$ can be considered a perturbation of $H_0$ and the system $H_0 + V(t)$ can be called \emph{quasi-integrable}.}

-{The novelty of this result is twofold: {it} extends the class of unperturbed systems {for which upper bounds of the Sobolev norms can be obtained, {and} it allows to treat the case of unbounded perturbations} with order just smaller than the order of $H_0$.
-We emphasize that the class of unperturbed systems treated here (globally integrable quantum systems, see Definition \ref{def.globally.integrally.quantically} below) strictly contains \emph{all} the systems of order $\td>1$ for which estimates on the growth of Sobolev norms have been obtained; it also contains {all} the systems {of order $\td>1$} on which KAM or Birkhoff normal form results exist and also new systems, like the quantum 2-d anharmonic oscillator.
-For this reason we think that our result opens the way to new extensions of KAM and Birkhoff normal form theory to systems in more than 1 space dimension (see \cite{FM21} for a first result in this direction).}
+{The novelty of this result is twofold: {it} extends the class of unperturbed systems {for which upper bounds of the Sobolev norms can be obtained, {and} it allows to treat the case of unbounded perturbations}.
+We emphasize that the class of unperturbed systems treated here strictly contains \emph{all} the systems of order $\td>1$ for which estimates on the growth of Sobolev norms have been obtained; it also contains new systems, like the quantum 2-d anharmonic oscillator and Lie groups.

 10 pt We now describe more in detail our result.
-First, following \cite{BGMR} (see also \cite{BFG12,Fischer}) we introduce some abstract algebras of linear operators in $\cH$ that enjoy the properties typical of pseudodifferential operators.
-We actually call the elements of these algebras pseudodifferential operators.
+First, following \cite{BGMR} (see also \cite{Fischer}) we introduce some abstract algebras of linear operators in $\cH$ that enjoy the properties typical of pseudodifferential operators. {We actually call the elements of these algebras pseudodifferential operators.}